EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

 In a nod to Rome and Athens, the Bulgarian proposals call for the compulsory relocation of asylum seekers, but only as a last resort.

-At the outset of a crisis, financial and other support are supposed to kick in automatically under the plan.
+At the outset of any new crisis, financial and other support are supposed to kick in automatically under the plan.

 EU capitals like Budapest, which has spearheaded opposition to Muslim and other migrants, have stood firm against mandatory relocation.